ValenDiazzz/FAMAF-U/3º-Y/SimulationAndModels/README.md

-The subject covers the following topics:
+The course covers the following topics:

 - Monte Carlo Method
 - Statistical Analysis of Simulated Data